-- 11. A PPR which results from a significant change to the written specified landing arrangements of aircraft at a UK airport referred to in paragraph 1 (or more than one such change within 36 months whose cumulative effects are significant). - 12.
-"Change to the published [sic] specified landing arrangements" means a change to the established minimum, or where applicable maximum, distance of the joining point onto an airport's Instrument Landing System (ILS) or any significant changes to the height at which aircraft must establish onto the ILS. - 13.
-Changes to the published minimum joining point at such airports greater than a cumulative total of at least 300 feet vertically or 1 nautical mile horizontally within a rolling 36-month period will be considered as "significant" and thereby constituting a Type 3 PPR.
+- 11. A Type 3 PPR is a PPR which results from a significant change to the written specified landing arrangements of aircraft at a UK airport referred to in paragraph 1 of this Schedule (or more than one such change within 36 months whose cumulative effects are significant). - 12.
+"Change to the written specified landing arrangements" means a change to the established minimum, or where applicable maximum, distance of the joining point onto an airport's Instrument Landing System (ILS) or any significant changes to the height at which aircraft must establish onto the ILS. - 13.
+Changes to the written minimum joining point at such airports greater than a cumulative total of at least 300 feet vertically or 1 nautical mile horizontally within a rolling 36-month period will be considered as "significant" and thereby constitute a Type 3 PPR.